nowling-lab/asaph/README.md

 By default, LR models are trained with Stochastic Gradient Descent (SGD) and a L2 penalty.
 Asaph also supports the average Stochastic Gradient Descent (ASGD) and Stochastic Average Gradient Descent (SAG) optimization algorithms.
 SGD additionally supports the elastic-net penalty.
 You can select different methods by using the `--methods` flag.
 If you do so, you'll need to use `--methods` each time you invoke `train`, `analyze-rankings`, and `output-rankings`.

 You can also enable bagging, where the dataset is bootstrapped before each model is trained, with the `--bagging` flag for the `train` function.
 Bagging is disabled by default since we have found little impact from its usage.

-## Cramer's V
-[Cramer's V](https://en.wikipedia.org/wiki/Cram%C3%A9r's_V) is a measure of association between nominal variables.
-Asaph can use Cramer's V to calculate associations between the SNPs and population structure or pairwise among the SNPs themselves.
-The command for calculating the associations between the SNPs and population structure is:

-    bin/cramers_v --workdir <path/to/workdir> \
-                  populations

-The associations will then be written a text file located at `<workdir>/statistics/snp_population_associations.txt`.

-You can also calculate the associations between pairs of SNPs:

-    bin/cramers_v --workdir <path/to/workdir> \
-                  pairwise

-The associations will then be written a text file located at `<workdir>/statistics/snp_pairwise_associations.txt`.
-Since the number of pairs is often very large, you can evaluate the pairwise associations on sampled pairs of SNPs using the `--samples N` flag.

-Lastly, you can calculate the associations between all SNPs and a single SNP:

-    bin/cramers_v --workdir <path/to/workdir> \
-                  pairwise-single \
-                  --chrom 1 \
-                  --pos 200

-The associations will then be written a text file located at `<workdir>/statistics/snp_pairwise_associations_1_200.txt`.

 ## Running Tests
 Asaph has a test suite implemented using the [Bats](https://github.com/sstephenson/bats) framework.
 You can run the test suite like so: